 To offer a comfortable experience, these manual dog hair clippers have two removable gel inserts in each ring to fit perfectly.
 There is also a knob used for tension adjustment.
 For the perfectionists reading this, Scaredy Cut is being generous by including seven attachment combs so you can go for a variety of lengths from 1/2″ to 1″.

+In terms of bulk trimming or even with larger breeds, you won’t have enough time to do it all with just scissors.
 They boast a unique concept by being combed grooming scissors so after few minutes of getting used to, you will definitely adopt them.

 I don’t recommend them as a replacement of one of the below quiet pet clippers — they just aren’t in the same lane!
 These totally silent manually hair clippers are perfect for sensitive areas such as paws, genitals and head work.
 They perform well for the finishing tasks too!